LonwaboTsipa/lonwabo_practice/README.md

 # On Premise Loader Template project

 ## Setup
-Please fork this branch and not commit to it with client specific changed.
+To start with this please fork this into the new repository need for the client.
+You may need someone with GitHub access to do this for you.

 The project has place holders for values that need to change for each project.